 Entry to the facility grounds without such permission is a felony (California Penal Code §4571).

-RULES FOR EAST MESA AND FACILITY 8 DETENTION
+RULES FOR FACILITY 8 DETENTION

-facilities, the following additional visit regulations must be
+facility, the following additional visit regulations must be

 - Nothing is to be brought into the facility except I.D. and car